Assistant Dean for Academic Affairs

 In collaboration with the Office of Learning Resources, Liz coordinates programming that supports the academic well-being of all students.
 In colloboration with academic departments and other colleagues across campus, Liz coordinates the process by which students apply for academic majors - the Sophomore Planning process.

 Utilizing her training as a sociologist, Liz analyzes data on student academic experiences.
-The Dean of Students Division uses that analysis to inform academic policies and practices.
+The Dean of Students Division uses that analysis to assess and inform academic policies and practices.

 Liz is a Swarthmore alum (Class of 2001), and is a Ph.D. candidate in Sociology and Social Policy at Princeton University.
 Her research is about the neighborhood context of inequality and poverty.
 Following her graduation from Swarthmore, she served as a U.S. Peace Corps Volunteer on the Cape Verde Islands (West Africa).